itesdahl/RIFF220/README.md

 # The RIFF220 DIY 3D printer
 ![Build](riff220.jpg)

+>[!NOTE]
+>I recommend using second hand/recycled parts from old printers.
+It makes absolutely no sense to source all the parts new.

 >[!TIP]
 >Use the Voron Trident assembly guide to build the bed front arms and the A/B motor mounts.
 Please note that the orientation of some bolts are different from the original.
 Check the threads.. https://github.com/VoronDesign/Voron-Trident/blob/main/Manual/Assembly_Manual_Trident.pdf Refer to the BFI idlers to print the original STLs for carrier and front. https://github.com/clee/VoronBFI